meerkat-manor/PeterDocs/Docs/Install.md

 # Install

-PeterDocs is a module that can be donwloaded or installed from [PowerShell Gallery](https://xx.com/)
+PeterDocs is a module that can be downloaded or installed from [PowerShell Gallery](https://xx.com/)

 ## Pre-requisites